Bucketlist Travels logo

 Place to Stay

-This highly affordable camp is simple, but its basics are good: excellent, fresh food, and super-friendly staff.
+The camp might be simple, but its basics are good: excellent, fresh food, and super-friendly staff.
+Breakfast is delicious: home-made breads, fruit platters, espresso and orange-yolked eggs.

 Extra beds